mnieber/dodo-commands/doc/diagnose.rst

 The diagnose command
 ********************

 When a colleague shares a Dodo Commands project with you, then you obtain a set of commands for working with this environment.
-However, to be in control, it's still required to understand how the commands work.
+However, to be in control, it's still required to understand how all these commands work.
 Questions you will have include:

 - which tasks are supported by the environment?
 - which commands are available to perform these tasks?